Balochi alphabets: Notes

 Some dialects of Balochi very infrequently use the voiced retroflex flap, meaning ڑ.
 Due to its immense rarity in Balochi, most orthographies of the language leave out glyphs for the phoneme.
 When written however, it is usually represented with ر.

 This alphabet uses two completely separate and new glyphs to represent the long close front unrounded vowel (/iː/).
 For the initial and medial forms, ݔ is used.
 This glyph is based on the initial/medial form of the Perso-Arabic "Ye": (یـ/ـیـ), the difference being the dot above it.
-Meanwhile for the final form, ے is used, which is also based on ی and is called "Big ye"; it is from Urdu.
+Meanwhile, for the final form, ے is used, which is also based on ی and is called "Bari ye"; it is from Urdu.
 Sometimes there is خ, meaning /x/.